Kyriosity/read-write/README+/software/README.md

 ## Conclusion, which is the beginning

-The intro already involves so much topics vision
+The intro already involves so many topics, that ...

 |- Classisication\
+|- Roles share for inclinations\
 |- Architecture and architector\
 |-